0ezzi/Cluedo_Software_Engineering/README.md

 The diagrams model the theoretical design of a digital version of the board game **Clue (Cluedo)**.

 ## Included Diagram Types
-- **Use Case Diagrams** – Describe the main interactions between players and the system, outlining functional requirements.
+- **Use Case Discription** – Describe the main interactions between players and the system, outlining functional requirements.
 - **Class Diagrams** – Represent the structural design of core game entities such as characters, rooms, weapons, and game logic components.
 - **Sequence Diagrams** – Show key interaction flows within the system, e.g., making a suggestion, processing turns, or verifying accusations.